psv2522/converto/README.md

-# FFmpeg Converter Web App
+# Fully local File Converter web app using FFmpeg.wasm

 This web application provides a user-friendly interface for converting video, audio, and image files to various formats using FFmpeg and Wasm.
 The app runs locally in your browser, leveraging the power of FFmpeg and Wasm for high-quality media conversions.